 Withhold food for 12 hours and replace the water with ice until your dog’s symptoms subside.
 When your dog is ready to eat again (such as boiled chicken and rice), offer small amounts of easily digestible food.
 If he tolerates the food, you should be fine, and your dog should be fine too!

-Other Reason for Vomiting of White Foam in Dogs
+Other Reasons for Vomiting of White Foam in Dogs

 Your dog may just be coughing up white sputum, or he may be coughing up white foam and transparent liquid.